napeits/frstack/README.md

 * Install Ansible and Vagrant
 * Add your public ssh key to roles/create-fr-user/files.
 This will enable you to login as the fr user

-Execute the following:
+* Execute the following:
-`cd vagrant
+`cd vagrant;
-vagrant up
+vagrant up;
-cd ..
+cd ..;
 bin/frstack
 `

-Put the IP address of the guest in your /etc/hosts file: xx.xx.xx.xx openam.example.com
+* Put the IP address of the guest in your /etc/hosts file:

+`xx.xx.xx.xx openam.example.com`

 * Login to OpenAM at http://openam.example.com/openam  (amadmin/password)
 * Login to OpenIDM at http://openam.example.com/openidmgui  (openidm-admin/openidm-admin)